Usually yes — no major interaction listedProbiotics + Zinc

 Frequently Asked Questions

-Should zinc and probiotics be separated?
+Should zinc and probiotics be taken together?